ReturnInfinity/BareMetal/README.md

 BareMetal provides basic support for symmetric multiprocessing, network, and storage access via a low-level abstraction layer.

+## Architecture

+BareMetal is an [exokernel](https://en.wikipedia.org/wiki/Exokernel) and offers a [single address space](https://en.wikipedia.org/wiki/Single_address_space_operating_system) system.

+It is written in [assembly](https://en.wikipedia.org/wiki/Assembly_language) to achieve high-performance computing with a minimal footprint and a "[just enough operating system](https://en.wikipedia.org/wiki/JeOS)” approach.

+The kernel is primarily targeted towards physical and [virtualized](https://en.wikipedia.org/wiki/Virtualization) environments for [cloud computing](https://en.wikipedia.org/wiki/Cloud_computing), or [HPC](https://en.wikipedia.org/wiki/High-performance_computing) clusters.
+It could also be used as a [unikernel](https://en.wikipedia.org/wiki/Unikernel).

+> “Do not try to do everything.
+Do one thing well.” — Steve Jobs

+The premise of the kernel is to "do one thing well" and that is to execute a program with zero overhead.

 ## Key features
+* **BIOS/UEFI**: Both boot methods are supported via the companion Pure64 loader.
 * **64-bit only**: Make use of the extra-wide and additional registers available in 64-bit mode.
 * **Mono-processing, multi-core**: The system is able to execute a single program but can spread the work load amongst available CPU cores.
 * **Extremely tiny memory footprint**: The kernel binary is less than 32KiB.
 BareMetal uses 4 MiB of RAM while running.
 The majority of its RAM usage is for required memory structures while operating in 64-bit mode, drivers/system buffers, and CPU stacks.
 All other system memory is dedicated to the running program.